engtecmat/math/README.md

 If $-r$ is negative, then the **principal square root** of $-r$ is
 $$\sqrt{-r} = i\sqrt{r}$$
 The two square roots of $-r$ are $i\sqrt{r}$ and $-i\sqrt{r}$.
+###  Modeling with Equations

+**GUIDELINES FOR MODELING WITH EQUATIONS**

+1. **Identify the Variable.** Identify the quantity that problem asks you to find.
+This quantity can usually be determined by **a careful reading of the question** that is posed at the end of the problem.
+Then **introduce notation** for the variable (call it x or some other letter).
+2. **Translate from Words to Algebra.** Read each sentence in the problem again, and express all the quantities mentioned in the problem in terms of the variable you defined in Sept 1.
+To organize this information, it is sometimes helpful to **draw a diagram** or **make a table**.
+3. **Set Up the Model.** Find the crucial fact in the problem that gives a relationship between the expressions you listed in Step 2. **Set up an equation** (or **model**) that expresses this relationship.
+4. **Solve the Equation and Check Your Answer.** Solve the equation, check your answer, and express it as a sentence that answers the question posed in the problem.